-Immediately following graduation, I started my own private practice, but then another move and I decided to apply to the local hospice.
-I was hired on the spot as a part-time bereavement counselor and social worker (working with patients and their families).
-I’ve been there for 10 out of the last 11 years and I have treasured every minute of it. [update: I resigned in September 2014]
+Immediately following graduation, I started my own private practice, but then another move and I decided to apply to that areas local hospice.
+I was hired on the spot as a part-time bereavement counselor and medical social worker (working with patients and their families).
+I worked there for over 11 years and treasured every moment until my resignation in September 2014.

-This study, paired with the reality that much of the bereavement counseling we provide at our hospice is done over the telephone, led me to my current endeavor.
+This study, paired with the reality that much of the bereavement counseling we provided at our hospice is done over the telephone, led me to my current endeavor.
 I’ve walked alongside hundreds of people through their grief effectively over the telephone.
 After a good year of research about on line businesses, consultations with a small business advisor, long talks with my family and the belief that this was a good idea and good timing, I launched Translating Grief.
-I’ve been moving slowly to bring it up to all it can be, but I’m glad for the transitional time.

 Every day I continue to learn and grow and appreciate all that my clients and families teach me.
 I’m so much more appreciative of the people in my life…and they know it.
 I know that none of us are guaranteed a tomorrow and I make sure that every day I take time for gratitude and appreciation for all life has to offer.